Differential K-theory and localization formula for $\eta$-invariants: Abstract

 \section{Abstract}

-In this paper, we obtain a localization formula in differential K-theory for $S^1$-action.
-Then by combining an extension of Goette's result on the comparison of two types of equivariant $\eta$-invariants, we establish a version of localization formula for equivariant $\eta$-invariants.
-An important step of our approach is to construct a pre-$\lambda$-ring structure in differential K-theory which is interesting in its own right.
+In this paper we obtain a localization formula in differential $K$-theory for $S^1$-actions.
+We establish a localization formula for equivariant $\eta$-invariants by combining this result with our extension of Goette's result on the comparison of two types of equivariant $\eta$-invariants.
+An important step in our approach is to construct a pre-$\lambda$-ring structure in differential $K$-theory.